 - Greek: 30 units from language and literature courses plus a six-unit tutorial in the history of Greek literature

 Latin: 30 units from language and literature courses plus a six- unit tutorial in the history of Latin literature

 - C average in the minor

 The curriculum at the “Centro” in Rome is considered to be virtually an integral part of the classics department’s program (see Intercollegiate Center for Classical Studies in Rome).
-The classics programs at the American University of Rome and the College Year in Athens are also affiliated and approved options for study abroad in classics.
+The classics programs at the American University of Rome (ISA Rome) and the College Year in Athens are also affiliated and approved options for study abroad in classics.
 Consult the department chair for more details.

 Foreign language requirement

 Students may fulfill the university’s foreign language requirement in Latin by taking CLAS 230: Introduction to Latin Literature or any 400-level Latin literature course (prerequisites: CLAS110 or 230, Intermediate Latin and Introduction to Latin Literature respectively), or in Greek by taking CLAS 225: Intermediate Greek Reading (prerequisite: CLAS 125: Intensive Elementary Greek) or any 400-level Greek literature course.